Dear JCC Brooklyn Families,

 We appreciate your questions and thoughts as we navigate through this trying time.

 These questions have been on our minds as well and we hope to share the answers we

 have now.
 They should help you better understand what this school year might look like for our children.
 While the situation is evolving, we will do our best to provide you with the most up-to-date information as it becomes available.

 We are planning to start school on September 13th.
 We’ll offer virtual cubby visits and parent orientation, prior to Sept.
 13th, for all our registered families and as of Monday, September 13th our children will be able to start getting reacquainted with their teachers, classrooms as well as new and old friends.

 We are licensed by the NYC Department of Health and not the Department of

 Education.
-This means that we do not have to follow the hybrid schedule.
+This means that we do not have to follow any hybrid schedule.
 We intend to

-offer in-person programming to all of our students.
+offer in-person programming to all of our students the entire year.